mhe/pynrrd/README.md

 pynrrd
 ===========

-pynrrd is a pure-Python module for reading data in [nrrd][1] files into numpy arrays.
+pynrrd is a pure-Python module for reading and writing [nrrd][1] files into and from numpy arrays.

 [1]: http://teem.sourceforge.net/nrrd/